Review before committing

 git diff src/auth.jsShow detailed changes with context:

-git diff --word-diffReview in VS Code GUI
+git diff --word-diffReview in a VS Code-based editor

 Oops, I forgot to remove a TODO comment for the change I've made.